tylenyne/ASCIICHESS/README.md

+!Overview

+- Chess program using only ascii characters for display
+- Currently en passant should be the only thing that doesnt work

+!Future Updates

-Program that allows you to play chess inside the terminal !FUTUREUPDATES rework of the moving logic background system to overlay ascii images
+- Rework of the moving logic & Add background system to overlay ASCII images